 3. Set up a work shadow opportunity

-Work shadowing is when you observe someone at work for a day or couple of days in order to get a better understanding of what a job really entails, what are the usual day to day activities and skills used.
+Work shadowing is typically observing someone at work for a day or so in order to get a better understanding of what a job really entails, what the usual day to day activities are and the skills used.
 It’s a great opportunity to test out your perceptions and sense check your interest and fit for the job or organisation post-graduation.
 Work shadowing isn’t usually advertised so you’ll need to contact people directly.

 4. Register with a recruitment agency for temporary work

 Many recruitment agencies place people in organisations for short periods of time ranging from days to weeks.
 There are hundreds of agencies that do this sort of work.
-In order to save time use a website like indeed.co.uk to do some of the initial search.
+In order to save time use a website like Indeed or Guardian Jobs to do some of the initial search.
 Just put ‘temporary’ in the search box.
 Once you’ve found some opportunities you’re interested in, check our advice on working with recruitment agencies and then you’ll be ready to apply.

 5. Contact an organisation directly for summer work